dra2020/baseclient/docs/dataflow.md

 # DataFlow
-Library for managing the synchronous execution of a series of data flow computations that are recomputed only when inputs explicitly change (go "stale").
+Library for managing the synchronous execution of a series of data flow computations that are recomputed only when inputs explicitly change.

 ## Overview

-A common design problem in interactive applications is that you have a set of base data objects that are changing over time and then a set of derived data objects that are computed by some functions over those base data objects.
+A common design problem in interactive applications is that you have a set of base data objects that are changing over time and then a set of derived data objects that are recomputed by some functions over those base data objects when they change.

 In order to optimize interactive performance, you would like to minimize the amount of recomputation that needs to happen when base data objects change to only those set of derived objects that are